DC Superheroes: S3 - Select Sculpt Series Figures

 The S3 line featured only Superman and Batman characters, and although the promise was that the line would focus on villains and secondary characters, in practice the assortments were heavy with variations of the main characters.
-Early series of figures came with comic books featuring the character they came with, yet due to shipping costs and complications (Mattel is near the West Coast, DC Comics is on the East Coast), Mattel later switched to cardboard dioramas.
+Early series of figures came with comic books featuring the character they came with, yet due to shipping costs and complications, Mattel switched to cardboard dioramas.

 In the past Mattel had expressed interest in trying to make almost every character in the DC Universe.
 Mattel also said they would continue their Batman and Superman lines, but within the continued DC Universe Classics brand.
-Characters they expressed interest in, and planned on making in the Batman series were: Poison Ivy, Harley Quinn, a Batman Begins Scarecrow, Ra's al Ghul, Firefly, The Riddler, Talia al Ghul, Mad Hatter, and Black Mask (Harley Quinn and the Riddler were eventually released as part of DC Universe Classics, while Scarecrow was released as part of the Movie Masters line).
+Characters they expressed interest in, and planned on making in the Batman series were: Poison Ivy, Harley Quinn, a Batman Begins Scarecrow, Ra's al Ghul, Firefly, the Riddler, Talia al Ghul, Mad Hatter, and Black Mask.
+Harley Quinn and the Riddler were eventually released as part of DC Universe Classics, while Scarecrow was released as part of the Movie Masters line.